mwherman2000/did-uri-spec/README.md

    - a collection of DID Documents based on several criteria (defined in the use cases)
 3. Ensure that an app developer has the tools he/she needs to be able to effectively search, find, resolve, dereference, and execute:
    - a service endpoint associated with a service-id in a single DID Document associated with a DID.
-4. Ensure that the above operations and capabilities are expressed in a consistent `did-url` syntax - eliminating the need for creating additional language and/or API constructs, where possible.
+4. Ensure that the above operations and capabilities are expressed in a consistent `did-uri` syntax - eliminating the need for creating additional language and/or API constructs, where possible.
-5. Ensure that the draft "DID ABNF" supports the above goals and doesn't unnecessarily restrict future innovation with respect to `did-url` parsing (and DID Resolution, specifically but not exclusively) ...that is, that the "DID ABNF" doesn't restrict the syntax patterns needed for present and future  `did-url` parsing (and DID Resolution, specifically but not exclusively) innovation.
+5. Ensure that the draft "DID ABNF" supports the above goals and doesn't unnecessarily restrict future innovation with respect to `did-uri` parsing (and DID Resolution, specifically but not exclusively) ...that is, that the "DID ABNF" doesn't restrict the syntax patterns needed for present and future  `did-uri` parsing (and DID Resolution, specifically but not exclusively) innovation.
 This is especially important because the current "DID ABNF" is completely defined in a different specification from the DID Resolution specification (i.e. the DID Specification).
 6. Ensure that an app developer has the tools he/she has the basic operational capabilities available to test if a DID Resolver is alive and responsive, control the format of the DID Resolver response, etc.
-7. The `did-url` use cases (the lower-level `did-url` use cases) will be guided/driven by the specific higher-level DID user scenaios documents listed below.
+7. The `did-uri` use cases (the lower-level `did-uri` use cases) will be guided/driven by the specific higher-level DID user scenaios documents listed below.
 See Princple 1.2 above.

 ### Higher-Level Use Case Documents

-Higher-level use case documents that have been selected to guide/drive the lower-level `did-url` use cases:
+Higher-level use case documents that have been selected to guide/drive the lower-level `did-uri` use cases:

 1. [Use Cases for Decentralized Identifiers](https://w3c-ccg.github.io/did-use-cases/)
 2. [Universal DID Operations](https://github.com/WebOfTrustInfo/rwot8-barcelona/blob/master/topics-and-advance-readings/Universal-DID-Operations.md)
 3. [Indy draft feature-discovery 1.0 HIPE](https://github.com/dhh1128/indy-hipe/blob/9c7722d208cfe0a336cb67a626cbbb192ae73f8c/text/feature-discovery/README.md)
 4. [Indy draft attachments HIPE](https://github.com/hyperledger/indy-hipe/blob/bd48bae3712e659c34d88c6dea839ccf5a0f0701/text/attachments/README.md#hipe-00-attachments)

-## Lower-level `did-url` Use Cases
+## Lower-level `did-uri` Use Cases

-Checkout the spreadsheets in: https://github.com/mwherman2000/did-url-spec/tree/master/src
+Checkout the spreadsheets in: https://github.com/mwherman2000/did-uri-spec/tree/master/src

 ## Impact on DID Document Grammar

 1. ";" is no longer needed/used in a DID Document.
 From a syntactical perspective, all "anchors" / "selection IDs" are prefixed with a '#' only.
-The semantic meaning is determined by the referring `did-url` transformer.
+The semantic meaning is determined by the referring `did-uri` transformer.

-## `did-url` Grammar Validation Tool (Web)
+## `did-uri` Grammar Validation Tool (Web)

-The following web app is being used to validate the `did-url` grammar against the lower-level use cases:
+The following web app is being used to validate the `did-uri` grammar against the lower-level use cases:

 - [The BNF Verification Service](http://arran.fi.muni.cz/bnfparser2/)

-## Appendix A - `did-url` Service Endpoint Transformer Use Cases
+## Appendix A - `did-uri` Service Endpoint Transformer Use Cases

-### H. DID URL Service Endpoint Transformation Use Cases (using "!" transformer (pipe) option and $serviceId transform option)
+### H. DID URI Service Endpoint Transformation Use Cases (using "!" transformer (pipe) option and $serviceId transform option)

 These following use cases use the "!" transformer (pipe) option and `$serviceId` transformer (pipe) option (aka `$serviceId` transformer).
 These tokens immediately follow is formally the text that matches be the `did` rule.
 The semantics are: take the `did` text (up to the "!" pipe option) and pass it through a transformation represented by the transform options that follow the "!" transformer (pipe) option.